 Robert has reported for a variety of international publications including the Associated Press, The Guardian, Vice, and Decrypt.
 Current areas of interest include the political economy of technology, cryptocurrencies, and privacy.
 Robert has a Bachelor of Science from UCL, and a Master's degree from the University of Oxford's Internet Institute.

 Cryptocurrencies, like Bitcoin, are entirely digital currencies that can be used as online versions of cash.
 Transactions using cryptocurrencies are highly secure and can’t easily be shut down by governments.
 And though transactions are public—everyone can see that someone sent $10 worth of Bitcoin to someone else—the identities of the sender and recipient remain anonymous.

 Many people buy Bitcoin to send money around the world cheaply, unanimously and securely.
 Because the whole economy is virtual, cryptocurrency transactions come with very low fees compared to wire or bank transfers.
 Some people use Cryptocurrency for buying narcotics online anonymously.
 Others trade tokens on the volatile market with the hopes of winning big.
 There’s a chance to make—or lose—a lot of money by trading Bitcoin.
 Cryptocurrencies, for the most part, aren’t backed by fiat currencies, and their values are almost entirely dependent on market speculation.
 Bitcoin is an exciting, new space to get involved in.
-Here’s how to get involved.Wealthsimple Invest is an automated way to grow your money like the worlds most sophisticated investors.
-Get started and we'll build you a personalized investment portfolio in a matter of minutes.
+Here’s how to get involved.Buy and sell Bitcoin and Ethereum with $0 commission.
+Sign up for first access.

 1. Figure out how much Bitcoin to buy